fiamma-chain/fiamma-docs/developer-guides/fiamma-cli/cli-command-overview.md

 ---
 description: >-
-  In this tutorial, you will learn about the command line introduction related to fiammad zkpverify.
+  In this tutorial, you will learn about the Command Line Interface(CLI) introduction related to fiammad zkpverify.
 ---

 # CLI Command Overview

 {% hint style="info" %}
-Note! that the cli here refers to transactions and queries in the fiamma verification network and doesn't include the regular cosmos application chain.
+Note! that the CLI here refers to transactions and queries in the fiamma verification network and doesn't include the regular cosmos application chain.
 {% endhint %}

-Use cli tools `fiammad` you can send transactions with `tx zkpverify [command] [flags]` and queries with `query zkpverify [command] [flags]`.
+Use CLI tools `fiammad` you can send transactions with `tx zkpverify [command] [flags]` and queries with `query zkpverify [command] [flags]`.

 Global Flags usually contains: `--from`, `--chain-id`, `--gas`, `--node`, `--keyring-backend`.